Reiss-ASmith/House-Price-Paid-ETL-Pipeline/README.md

 ## Project Summary

-This project is a PostgreSQL-based ELT data pipeline built using the UK House Price Paid dataset (1995 to present).
+This project is a PostgreSQL-based ELT data pipeline built using the UK Land Registry House Price Paid dataset (1995 to present), with support for both full historical loads and monthly incremental updates.

-It was created to practise and demonstrate core junior data engineering skills, including data modelling, SQL transformations, and working with containerised databases.
+It was created to practise and demonstrate core junior data engineering skills, including Python-based orchestration, bulk data loading, SQL transformations, schema design, operational logging, and analytics consumption via Power BI.

-The pipeline ingests raw property transaction data, structures it into a relational schema, and exposes analytical views that can be queried directly or used in BI tools such as Power BI.
+The pipeline ingests raw property transaction data, structures it into a relational schema, and exposes analytical views that are consumed by a Power BI dashboard.

 ---

 ## What This Project Demonstrates

-- Building a data pipeline using PostgreSQL and SQL
+- Building an ELT data pipeline using Python and PostgreSQL
+- High-volume bulk loading using PostgreSQL COPY
-- Loading raw data into a staging schema
+- Loading raw data into a dedicated staging schema
 - Designing a normalised data model with dimension and fact tables
 - Using year-based partitioning for scalable time-series data
 - Writing idempotent load logic using ON CONFLICT
+- Handling both full historical loads and monthly incremental updates
 - Creating reusable SQL views for analysis and reporting
+- Consuming PostgreSQL views in Power BI to build analytical dashboards
+- Structured logging to console and file for observability
 - Running PostgreSQL in a Docker container for reproducibility

 ---